31-Year-Old Outfielder – Philadelphia Phillies

 Tony Gwynn Jr. Contract Information:

-Gwynn was officially released by the Phillies on Monday, Jim Salisbury of CSN Philadelphia reports.
+Gwynn has been re-signed by the Phillies and assigned to Triple-A Lehigh Valley, Jim Salisbury of CSN Philadelphia reports.

 To instantly reveal our fantasy analysis of every player – including Tony Gwynn Jr. – simply subscribe now.